Masked-Kunsiquat/CrewSplit/FRONTEND_CLEANUP.md

 **Phase 2 Complete When**:

-- [ ] All business logic utilities extracted
+- [x] All business logic utilities extracted
-- [ ] LoadingScreen and ErrorScreen components in use
+- [x] LoadingScreen and ErrorScreen components in use
-- [ ] Mutation hook factory implemented
+- [ ] Mutation hook factory implemented (SKIPPED - optional)
-- [ ] All tests passing
+- [x] All tests passing
-- [ ] Screens simplified and readable
+- [x] Screens simplified and readable

 **Phase 3 Complete When**: